Projects

 Non-Communicable Diseases

 With the emergence of COVID-19, my research expanded to investigate the intersection between NCDs and the pandemic.
 I led a study on Iran’s first online self-screening platform for COVID-19, assessing its effectiveness in early detection and public health response.
 Additionally, I led a research on the contribution of NCDs to COVID-19 mortality and co-authored several other studies examining the pandemic’s impact.
-Beyond epidemiology, I explored bioethical challenges during the pandemic, publishing a paper on the balance between healthcare workers’ autonomy rights and their duty to provide patient care during COVID-19.
+Beyond epidemiology, I explored bioethical challenges during the pandemic, publishing a paper on the balance between healthcare workers’ autonomy rights and their duty to provide patient care during the COVID-19 pandemic.

 Clinical Projects